nbeaver/why-linux-is-better/why-linux-is-better.rst

 With the caveat that both Windows and Linux are moving targets, this document describes some specific technical reasons to prefer using Linux as a desktop operating system.

+These reasons are not exhaustive
+--- and not meant to be ----
-These reasons are not exhaustive, but aim to be representative.
+but aim to be representative.

 These will not touch on closed vs. open source development,